danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 Fortunately, both Service Fabric and Cosmos DB provide built-in autoscaling capabilities.

-Our goals are to allow customers to enable (or disable) compute autoscale and database autoscale through the Azure portal.
-Doing so should help reduce support incidents especially those related to service peroformance and improve overall customer experience with our healthcare API platform.
+Our goals are to allow customers to enable (or disable) autoscale through the Azure portal.
+Doing so should help reduce support incidents especially those related to service peroformance and improve overall customer experience with our FHIR service.

-Because there is extra cost to enable Cosmos DB autoscale, customers must opt in for the option.
+Autoscale includes Cosmos DB autoscale and compute autoscale.
+Because Cosmos DB autoscale incurs extra cost, customers must opt in for the option and specify a max throughput.
+Compute autoscale, on the other hand, can be changed accordingly.
-On the other hand, compute autoscale should be included automatically when the autoscale option is enabled (or disabled).
+In practice, it is unnecessary that we disable compute autoscale, as long as we set a max value for compute instances.
+There are for at least two reasons that we do not disable compute autoscale.
+First, disabling compute autoscale requires that we change the setting to either the default values, or to the values that we can determine using Geneva logs or other measures.
+In either case it is not optimal and we may continue to deal with performance issues we try to solve.
+Second, customers pay only fixed compute runtime costs; they are not charged with extra computing resources today.
+So keeping compute autoscale should not have revenue impact on our side.

 Alternatively, we can require that customers create a support ticket to enable or disable the autoscale option, if the portal integration requires significant effort that we agree to defer the work until Jupiter release.